Fiddler Eileen Ivers will change the way you think about the violin.

 Being an Irish-American, the intrigue of learning more about the multicultural sounds of her childhood took hold.
 After graduating magna cum laude in Mathematics from Iona College and while continuing her post-graduate work in Mathematics, Eileen fully immersed herself in the different genres of music which she experienced growing up in New York.
 Perhaps it was the mathematical mind coupled with her passion for seeking parallels in certain traditional music styles which contributed to what has become the signature sound featured in much of Eileen’s recordings.
 Eileen currently has focused on highlighting the Celtic foundation of American roots music, from Bluegrass and Country to French Canadian and Cajun music.

-Eileen and her ensemble headline prestigious performing arts centers, guest star with numerous symphonies, performs at major festivals worldwide, and has appeared on national and international television.
+Eileen and her ensemble headline prestigious performing arts centers, a guest star with numerous symphonies, performs at major festivals worldwide and has appeared on national and international television.
 The L.A.
 Times proclaims, “Ivers’ presentation was music with the kind of life and spirit that come together when talented artists from different backgrounds find the linkages that connect all forms of music…no wonder the audience loved every minute.”

 “Eileen Ivers is a consummate artist, and one of the most innovative of today’s Celtic musicians.
 Her obvious joy and sincerity in performing make her an audience favorite, and her skill and collegiality should make her a favorite with any orchestra fortunate enough to engage her.” – Keith Lockhart, Conductor, The Boston Pops Orchestra